Real Estate Case Interview: Framework, Metrics, and Worked Example (2026)

 Year 3 NOI projection:

-Gap remaining: $192M target − $162M projected = $30M still short.
+Gap remaining: $192M target minus $162M projected = $30M still short.
 The recommendation must address this: "The reallocation moves ROIC from 6.0% to approximately 6.75% by Year 3.
-Reaching 8% within 3 years requires either additional asset recycling (another $400M rotation), an acquisition of a high-yield industrial platform, or relaxing the 3-year timeline to 5 years, which is more realistic given current transaction market liquidity."
+Reaching 8% within 3 years requires either additional asset recycling, an acquisition of a higher-yield platform, or relaxing the timeline to 5 years if transaction liquidity is constrained."

 Common Mistakes in Real Estate Cases